 Around 1990, I became assistant director for university telecommunications and then assistant director for campus communication (telephone) services.
 Today I work as a senior technical advisor at Indiana University Information Technology Services where IU operates world-class networks through the Global Network Operations Center.
 My current research interest is IP network convergence.
 I have contributed to many projects, such as the Mobility Plan, the $170M Network Master Plan, document and content management systems, virtualization, campus cellular infrastructure, and emergency communications.
 I'm 37 years into a 40 year career at IU and still having a blast.

 My personal interest includes involvement with local ARES, Skywarn, ARRL, and the American Legion Post 18.
 I have significant experience with military and civil command and control communication systems, and with weather RADAR systems.
 I hold twelve FEMA certifications in emergency management, including Incident Command System 400 certification.
 I am a skilled ESF2 operator and very experienced network control station.
-In May 2014 I was appointed both as Monroe County (Indiana) Skywarn coordinator and an ARRL Official Emergency Station (OES).
+In May 2014 I was appointed as Monroe County (Indiana) Skywarn coordinator and an ARRL Official Emergency Station (OES).
 I am a member of Monroe County Repeater Association, K9IU Radio Club, and Bloomington Amateur Radio Club.
 The mighty South Central Indiana 64 (146.64 - 136.5) is my AR home.